11 January 2022

 Interest is available on any costs ordered pursuant to a judgment, with the applicable interest rate being the current judgment rate of 8%.

 Views of ADR within the Country

 The overriding objective of Guernsey’s Rules encourages the parties to resolve disputes as early as possible and it is therefore common in Guernsey for parties to be encouraged to undertake ADR, such as mediation, arbitration and/or expert determination.

 ADR within the Legal System

-At all times, the Court must have the overriding objective in mind of dealing with cases justly and to save expense.
-The Court is expected to be an active case manager, which includes ‘encouraging the parties to use any appropriate form of ADR and facilitating the use of such procedures’.
-Where a party refuses to engage in ADR and subsequently settles or is found liable, the failure to engage is a factor the Court may take into account when determining the question of costs.
+At all times, the court must have the overriding objective in mind of dealing with cases justly and to save expense.
+The court is expected to be an active case manager, which includes “encouraging the parties to use any appropriate form of ADR and facilitating the use of such procedures” (Rule 38(2)(e) Royal Court Civil Rules, 2007).
+Where a party refuses to engage in ADR and subsequently settles or is found liable, the failure to engage is a factor the court may take into account when determining the question of costs.

 Laws Regarding the Conduct of Arbitration